Parts of this page show information for a specific operating system, you can select the variant focusing on yours in the Navigation.

 a) Create a directory in your file system for the purpose of embedding photo metadata displayed by search engines.
 It will be referenced as Tool Package directory in these guidelines.

-b) Download the Tool Package for Windows named
+b) Download the Tool Package for macOS named

 c) Uncompress this zip file there.
 If a warning is shown please read the Note for using downloaded files above.

 d) Check if this directory has a sub-directory named